Codependency in Relationships: Assessing Whether It’s Toxic or Not

 A person walking through an open door from a darkened room into a brightly lit space - Codependency in Relationships: Assessing Whether It's Toxic or Not

-Self-Worth’s Dance with Relationships
+Codependency in Relationships: Self-Worth’s Dance with Relationships

 In the intricate ballet of human relationships, few elements influence our steps as profoundly as self-worth.
-Like a guiding star, our perception of ourselves can lead us either towards harmonious unions or tumultuous entanglements.
+Like a guiding star, our perception of ourselves can lead us either toward harmonious unions or tumultuous entanglements.
 How we see ourselves doesn’t just reflect in the mirror but echoes in the dynamics of our relationships.

 Diving deeper, low self-esteem often becomes a breeding ground for codependency.
 Individuals with a diminished sense of self-worth might find themselves in relationships where they constantly seek validation, fearing that without external affirmation, they are incomplete or unlovable.
 They may silence their voices, diminish their desires, or even sacrifice their needs, all in the pursuit of acceptance.
 This doesn’t just burden the relationship but also further erodes their self-esteem in a vicious cycle.